tonibuenter/media-tools/README.md

 ## How to Use

-Execute `mediatools --archive --src source-directory --dest destination-directory`.
+Execute `mediatools archive --src source-directory --dest destination-directory`.

 This command will create a `destination-directory` folder, which will contain subfolders named `albumYYYY`, `filmYYYY`, `audioYYYY`.
 Each of these will further contain subfolders named based on the creation